Updated on 12/22/15.

 I can still be reached at: Department of Biological Sciences, California State University Long Beach ,1250 Bellflower Blvd.
 Long Beach CA 90840.
 Office: Micro 306A, Lab: Micro 304B, Email: firstname.lastname@example.org Phone: 562-985-1568, FAX: 562-985-8878.

-I recently retired after having been a faculty member of the Department of Biological Sciences since 1988.
-I will be participating in the CSU FACULTY EARLY RETIREMENT PROGRAM.
+I am now retired after having been a faculty member of the Department of Biological Sciences since 1988.
+I am, however, participating in the CSU FACULTY EARLY RETIREMENT PROGRAM.

 Under the direction of Dr. David J. Chapman, now Professor Emeritus - UCSB, I received my Ph.D. in Biology (1978) from UCLA.
 He introduced me to the unique halogenated natural products of marine algae.
 It was in his lab that I became interested in algal halogen metabolism which resulted in my dissertation research on bromophenol biosynthesis in the red alga Odonthalia floccosa.